 Inspired by A Little Girl in Cuba

 A Chance Meeting.
-It started when I met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
-We walked awhile and talked in broken Spanish.
-I kept thinking about her.
-Two days later, in a city of one million, against the odds, I went back to find her.
+It started when Amy met a 10 year old girl in Cuba in October 2015, outside of Ernest Hemingway's home, turning around, there she was.
+Two days later, in a city of one million, against the odds, she went back to find her.

-I returned home to Kansas City and was inspired to raise money for her so she can have a better life.
+Returning home to Kansas City she was inspired to raise money to help her have a better life.
 Cuba is a third world communist country where food is rationed and residents live in very poor conditions.
-What could I do to raise money?
-At the same time I met her, I was going through a transformation, reconnecting with the faith from my own childhood.
-As an expression of my faith journey, I started taking pictures of crosses.
-Crosses in the urban core; the inner city; the suburbs, and rural areas - crosses everywhere.
-I had no intent to do anything with the photos, I was just compelled to take them.
-Through these photos I discovered the cross is life.
+Amy kept thinking what she could sell to raise money.
+At the same time she met her, Amy was reconnecting with the faith from her own childhood.
+In an expression of that faith journey, she was compelled to take photos of crosses...everywhere...in the urban core; the inner city; the suburbs, and rural areas, with no intent to do anything with the photos.

-In early March 2016, five months after the thought of helping a little girl and going through my own spiritual journey, the idea came - Amy, turn your photos into greeting cards to sell as the vehicle to help the little girl in Cuba.
-It started there and transformed and unfolded into something more and my mission unfolded of getting more crosses in the world to help people discover, deepen, encourage and inspire faith.
+In March 2016, five months later, the idea came to Amy to turn her photos into greeting cards as the vehicle to sell and help the little girl in Cuba.
+It started there and has transformed into something more.

 Roots on the Farm.
-These photos are special for me because they are from my grandparents farm in California, Missouri.
-Growing up my sister and I would spend a week each summer here and for Thanksgiving and other holidays.
-Some of my best memories are from times on the farm.
+These photos are special because they are from Amy's grandparents farm in California, Missouri.
+Growing up she and her sister would spend a week each summer here, for Thanksgiving and other holidays.
+Some of her best memories are from times on the farm.

-My grandmother sold the farm in 2015, after living in the same farmhouse for 72 years, staying after my grandfather passed.
-Visiting her and the farm before she moved, I couldn’t help but to take photos of all the natural beauty.
-A farm girl at heart, I was drawn to the images and want to share the beauty of rural America that I hold so dear.
+Amy's grandmother sold the farm in 2015, after living in the same farmhouse for 72 years, staying after her grandfather passed.
+Visiting her grandmother and the farm for the final time, Amy couldn’t help but take photos of all the natural beauty.
+A farm girl at heart, Amy was drawn to the images and now enjoys sharing the beauty of rural America she holds dear.

-Read more about the peacefulness of the farm on my blog here., titled Where is Your Peacefulness.
+Read more about the peacefulness of the farm on the blog here., titled Where is Your Peacefulness.